sequiturs/bookshelf-advanced-serialization/README.md

 2. serializing according to the **application context** in which serialization is performed, and
 3. serializing after ensuring that particular **relations have been loaded** on the model / collection.

-Together, these features ensure that one call to `toJSON` can yield an arbitrarily complex serialization result: any combination of a model's attributes and relations, the attributes and relations of its relations, and so on indefinitely.
+Together, these features ensure that one call to `toJSON` can yield an arbitrarily complex serialization result: any combination of a model's properties (i.e. in Bookshelf terminology, attributes and relations), the properties of its relations, and so on indefinitely.
 In other words, this module supports **recursive serialization** (and it does so in a way that allows infinite looping / cycling to be easily prevented if that would otherwise be a danger).
+This means the module excels at supporting hierarchical data models.

 ## Philosophy